kornik1977/ProgrammingAssignment3/CodeBook.md

 timeBodyGyroJerkstdY
 timeBodyGyroJerkstdZ

-average and standard deviation of body linear accelerations magnitude in time
+"average and standard deviation of body linear accelerations magnitude in time"
 timeBodyAccMagmean
 timeBodyAccMagstd

-average and standard deviation of gravity linear accelerations magnitude in time
+"average and standard deviation of gravity linear accelerations magnitude in time"
 timeGravityAccMagmean
 timeGravityAccMagstd

-average and standard deviation of body linear accelerations magnitude in time to obtain Jerk signal
+"average and standard deviation of body linear accelerations magnitude in time to obtain Jerk signal"
 timeBodyAccJerkMagmean
 timeBodyAccJerkMagstd

-average and standard deviation of body angular velocities magnitude in time
+"average and standard deviation of body angular velocities magnitude in time"
 timeBodyGyroMagmean
 timeBodyGyroMagstd

-avarege and standard deviation of body angular velocities magnitude in time to obtain Jerk signal
+"avarege and standard deviation of body angular velocities magnitude in time to obtain Jerk signal"
 timeBodyGyroJerkMagmean
 timeBodyGyroJerkMagstd

-average and standard deviation of body linear accelerations for frequency (saparately for every axis (X, Y, Z) freqBodyAccmeanX
+"average and standard deviation of body linear accelerations for frequency (saparately for every axis (X, Y, Z)" freqBodyAccmeanX
 freqBodyAccmeanY
 freqBodyAccmeanZ